 First was a persistent pain in the ball of my right foot.
 Then, gradually, it was matched by one in the left foot too.
 I’d had something similar in my left foot back in 2012/13.
 It had responded to treatment for a malfunctioning medial arch, and has been kept in check since then by decent, high arch insoles in whatever shoes I wear.
 This time, renewing these had little or no effect, and I needed to give myself permission to ease right off on any running or high impact activity.
 After all, I thought, at that point there was a long way to go to next year’s track season.
 I’m currently trying recommended toe flexibility exercises, which give short term relief, but I’m still not doing any running.

-Next, a bit out of nowhere, I began to get excruciating pain in my left shoulder whenever I extended my arm, raised it above my head, pulled or pushed on it, etc. I’ve had a clunky left shoulder since I was about 18, a legacy of a pedal bike crash, but this pain was new, and wasn’t near the old damage.
-Reading up Doctor Google’s diagnosis strongly suggests I’ve begun to develop a fairly classic kind of rotator cuff problem.
+Next, following a bit of a fall when I put out my left hand to break my descent, I began to get excruciating pain in my left shoulder whenever I extended my arm, raised it above my head, pulled or pushed on it, etc. I’ve had a clunky left shoulder since I was about 18, a legacy of a pedal bike crash, but this pain was new, and wasn’t near the old damage.
+Reading up Doctor Google’s diagnosis strongly suggests I’ve developed a fairly classic kind of rotator cuff problem.
 If that’s so, it seems it might well be something that rest and physical therapies won’t necessarily influence, thus leading to an operation as a remedy.
 Rest and regular doses of anti-inflammatories are the initial actions.
 Even the limited training I was able to do before has been very compromised.
 In relation to where I “ought” to be with only about six weeks to the start of the indoor track season, I’m nowhere.

 I’ve been pretty fortunate to avoid them in the last few years, but then I caught a rather bad cold.
 It went on to my chest, and such was the associated hacking cough that my back muscles went into spasm.
 Now, I’m well familiar with anything my perennially bad back can throw at me.
 There is a pattern.
 Countering it involves a perhaps paradoxical mix of sessions of laying on the floor, propped up slightly on my elbows, coupled with a regime of going for very gentle walks as often as possible.
 After a week of this, as I write, I’m sleeping more comfortably, and feeling that each day is bringing small gains.
 However, the sound I keep hearing isn’t my cough, but the noise of further nails being banged into the coffin of my preparations for racing on the track in 2017.